Clustering

 The model outputs the cluster_centers_, the labels labels_, the inertia inertia_, and the number of iterations n_iter_.

-There is a trade-off between bias and variance: too many clusters result in very low intra-cluster variance (overfitting, although it is never possible to determine the true type of an observation since this is unsupervised learning).
+There is a trade-off between bias and variance: too large a number of clusters implies very low within-cluster variance, which is typical of overfitting, even though it is never possible to determine the true type of an observation since we are in unsupervised learning.

-Without prior knowledge of the number of clusters, two families of methods can be used:
+Without prior knowledge of the number of clusters, we can rely on two families of methods:

-• The elbow method: Take the inflection point of the model’s performance curve.
-This represents the moment when adding another cluster (increasing model complexity) provides only moderate gains in data modeling.
+• Elbow method: We take the inflection point of the model performance curve.
+This corresponds to the moment when adding an additional cluster, which increases model complexity, brings only modest gains in modeling the data.

-• The silhouette score: This measures the similarity between a point and other points in the cluster relative to other clusters.
-Specifically:
+• Silhouette score: We measure the similarity between a point and the other points in its cluster relative to other clusters, and choose the model that best separates clusters (see ?@tip-silhouette-en).

 Source: Wikipedia